In-person therapy in Bellevue or via telehealth throughout Washington

 Anxiety tells you that if you worry, think, prepare enough you’ll be safe and feel in control.
 You already know that’s not working.

 Learn to relate differently to worry, stress, panic attacks, and overthinking so anxiety loosens its hold on you.
-Choose a life that’s aligned with what you really want — not what anxiety tells you.
+Choose a life that’s aligned with what you really want — not the anxious life you feel trapped in.

 Couples Therapy